mackoj/language-gherkin-i18n/README.md

 # ToDo

-* 100% Test Coverage
+* Improve Test Coverage on the Gherkin Grammar
-* Advanced Completion (with autocomplete-plus through it [Provider Api](https://github.com/atom-community/autocomplete-plus/wiki/Provider-API)) in an other package
+* Advanced Completion need to be done with autocomplete-plus through it [Provider Api](https://github.com/atom-community/autocomplete-plus/wiki/Provider-API) in an other package
 * Language Cucumber need to be done [Cucumber Atom](https://github.com/edda/cucumber-atom) in an other package
 * Snippets for table and most used keyword(feature, scenario, etc...)
 * Bench other gherkin implementation like [Cucumber Textmate Bundle](https://github.com/cucumber/cucumber-tmbundle) and the official [Gherkin BNF](https://github.com/cucumber/gherkin/wiki/BNF) and maybe used them